siiky/siiky.github.io/algebra/cat_theory_perf.md

 # Category Theory and Performance

-Imagine for a second that we understand Category Theory.
-Now imagine that we have a fancy category, representing a part of a program, with two objects `X` and `Y` (representing the input and output types of our program respectively), and morphisms `f : X -> Y` and `g : Y -> X` (because this is a category).
+Imagine for a second that we understand [Category Theory][ct].
+Now imagine that we have a fancy [category][cat], representing a part of a program, with two objects `X` and `Y` (representing the input and output types of our program respectively), and morphisms `f : X -> Y` and `g : Y -> X` (because this is a category).
 This is what we have: